kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ### Targeted by online scammers

 - I quickly fall into the clutches of an extraordinarily unpleasant company (name incoming) who I book a flat to stay in for two weeks while I'm looking for permanent accommodation.
-- I book through Hotels.com.
+- I book or find them through Hotels.com.
+- I end up having to pay them directly, I think, which is why their scam is successful.
 - I wonder if I'm lured online to this result or if it's just bad luck.
 - The property is an upstairs apartment on Ravenhill Court and may have been the scene of a horrific violent murder in the past.
+- As I drive up, I see a black male coming out of the front door.
+I see him again on the street when I look out of the window later on.
+- There is a bottle of whisky in the kitchen cupboard and the house stinks of smoke.
 - The apartment has security cameras all over it.
 I only knew this in retrospect when I bought some myself and realized what these strange items were on the kitchen surface and bedside table.
-- I'm very uneasy, I have a terrible night in dread and fear, and I leave the following morning.
+- I'm very uneasy, I have a terrible night in dread and fear, a living nightmare, and I leave the following morning.
-- My car was keyed in the meantime.
+- My car was keyed while parked outside that night.
 - The company insists they will not refund me and I attempt to take them to small claims but they bully and threaten me so much I give up.
-- When I research them, I find out that they are probably a criminal gang.
+- When I research them, I find out that they are very likely a criminal gang.
 - This is the first moment I feel like I have ants all over me and I cannot get them off.
 - I will feel this way until August 14th 2025.